mehedi-shafi/android-30/README.md

   $ docker run -it --rm androidsdk/android-30:latest avdmanager list avd
   # You can also run other Android platform tools, which are all added to the PATH environment variable
   ```

+# Slim builds
+We build the changed Docker image as android_slim.
+And then we can use this [file](example/Dockerfile)
+	to build an android apk builder image.
+And run the container as following.

+And we build the image using the command

+docker build -t tkdc_android:latest .

+This will build the image and when we start the container it will create a debug apk for the project.

+docker run -dit \
+	--name=tab \
+	tkdc_android

+Whoa! its always downloading gradle and dependencies.
+Lets optimize it a bit. remember the volumes we created before?

+docker run -dit \
+	--name=tab \
+	-v /home/shafi/temp/gradle:/root/.gradle
+	-v /home/shafi/temp/build:/app/app/build/outputs/apk
+	tkdc_android

+Now every time we need to build an apk we can just

+docker start tab

+But what about when a code changes??
+And new dependencies is added?
+No worries we have brought the gradle cache outside it will work (update partially when required) from there.